 Richmond Hobson was the most highly paid of the over 2,000 public speakers of the Anti-Saloon League.
 His gift of oratory was highly valued by the League.
 His membership in Congress gave him great political clout.
 Find out more about Richmond Pearson Hobson.

 Mary H. Hunt, became one of the most powerful of all temperance leaders in the U.S. It is clear that “by the time of her death in 1906, Mary Hunt had shaken and changed the world of education.”
-It was with her coercive scientific temperance instruction or “institutionalized prohibitionist propaganda.”
+It was with her scientific temperance instruction.
+Or was it “institutionalized prohibitionist propaganda.”
 Learn more about the highly successful Mary Hunt.
 To find out the big secret she took to her grave, visit Scientific Temperance Federation.

 Johnson, William E.

 Caroline Merrick was a “lady who can make the WCTU a success.”
 And she did so in the volatile city of New Orleans.
-That is according to Frances Willard.
+That’s according to Frances Willard.
 She soon became president of the national WCTU.
 Learn more about Caroline Merrick.